Associate Head Coach

 Finkbeiner earned his bachelor’s at Oral Roberts in 2006, followed by a master’s degree from Central Oklahoma in 2008.

-Finkbeiner and his wife, Alycia, have two sons, Zane and Jude, and a daughter, Rose.
+Finkbeiner and his wife, Alycia, have three sons, Zane, Jude and Lyle, and a daughter, Rose.
 The family lives in Wellsville.

-JC Carter enters his third year as an assistant coach with the women’s basketball team after being hired prior to the 2014-15 season.
+JC Carter enters his fourth year as an assistant coach with the women's basketball team after being hired prior to the 2014-15 season.

 Throughout the season, Carter oversees the player skill development, while serving as the offensive floor assistant during games.
 He also directs the program's summer camps and assists with recruiting.

-Last season, Carter directed the Utah State offense that finished the season ranked in the top half of the Mountain West in each offensive category, including the best free throw percentage in the league.
-Additionally, the team saw improvement in each category, highlighted by a 67.1 points per game average and a 40.4 (746-of-1,846) field goal percentage.
+Through the 2015-16 campaign, Carter directed the Utah State offense that finished the season ranked in the top half of the Mountain West in each offensive category, including the best free throw percentage in the league.
+Additionally, the team saw improvement from the year before in each category, highlighted by a 67.1 points per game average and a 40.4 (746-of-1,846) field goal percentage.
 Utah State finished the year with a 14-17 overall record, going 8-10 in league action.

 In the 2014-15 season, his first with the Aggies, Carter worked directly with the guards, including Funda Nakkasoglu who was named the Mountain West Freshman of the Year.